williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 A common motivation for interfaces is to allow uniform typing, e.g. storing multiple implementations in an array or map.
 Both tagged unions and vtable-based interfaces support this.

+## On VTable Interfaces

 In this post we'll focus on vtable interfaces.

+While I was doing the [ZigJR](https://github.com/williamw520/zigjr) project, I had the need for using interfaces to plug in different implementations.
-There're a number of approaches developed over time to make vtable interface possible in Zig.
+There had been a number of approaches developed over time to make vtable interface possible in Zig.
 After a deep dive into the language, I have settled on one pattern.
 With some finetuning, this pattern can provide a clean, flexible, and reusable approach, with little to no impact on implementation types.